decentralizedsecurity/bls-hsm/README.md

 Commands are sent to the board through a serial port.
 In the same way, information is received through the same serial port.

 #### Browser application <span id="browser-app"><span>
+Browser application under development that allows an user-friendly interaction with remote-signer.
+It allows to send some predefined test commands.
+The user can also type his own commands.
+In addition, it displays the response given by remote-signer.

+To use the application, open `remote-signer/test_rs/rs_user_interface.html` in Google Chrome.

 #### Terminal emulator <span id="terminal-emulator"><span>
 To see the UART output and send commands, you can connect the development kit with a terminal emulator, like PuTTY, or use the one provided by VS Code.